 Rosie Mac (Little Mermaid), Matt Martin (Jax), Erin Marie Garrett (Sky), Amber Borzotra (Sea Witch), Roxie Daisy Blum (Roxanne), Michael Murray (Everett), Trish Zarate (Amanda), Iggy Blanco (Pedro), Geraldo Davila (Carter)

 A mermaid conducts a deal with the sea witch to swap her tail for legs so that she can go ashore in search of love.
 As the price of the deal, the sea witch takes the mermaid’s voice.
 The mermaid emerges out of the swimming pool at a party held by the playboy Everett.
 The waitress Amanda comes to her aid and lets the mermaid stay in her apartment.
 There the mermaid is immediately befriended by the photographer roommate Jax.
-The mermaid wanders into the strip club and is thought to be a new dancer.
+The mermaid wanders into the strip club where she is thought to be a new dancer and offered a job.
 On the stage, she proves to be a hit, much to the chagrin of the club’s star dancer Sky.
-The sea witch comes to visit, seeing the mermaid’s attraction to Jax and aids the two of them in getting together at the same time as stealing away Jax’s sight.
+The sea witch comes to visit.
+Seeing the mermaid’s attraction to Jax, she aids the two of them in getting together at the same time as stealing away Jax’s sight.

 Hans Christian Andersen’s The Little Mermaid (1837) is a classic fairytale.
 The surprise about the popularity of the story is how little it has attracted in the way of film attention.
 Everyone remembers the popular Disney animated film The Little Mermaid (1989).
 Beyond that, there have been one or two other foreign-language adaptations – a Japanese animated version from 1975, a live-action Danish version from 1976 and a Russian live-action one from the same year – but these are not well known.
 That said, the late 2010s offer a plethora of adaptations.
-This was the first up and is to be followed by the more high-profile live-action The Little Mermaid (2017) starring Poppy Drayton, a live tv broadcast adapted from the Disney film and an announced live-action theatrical remake of the Disney film slated for release in 2020.
+This was the first up and was followed by another independent live-action version The Little Mermaid (2018) starring Poppy Drayton, a live tv broadcast adapted from the Disney film and an announced live-action theatrical remake of the Disney film slated for release in 2020.